mj0730/next-fac-info/README.md

 ### Endpoints

-`/api/data` - JSON data of all facility information `/api/[id]` - Use a facility's 3-letter identifier to access facility specific information.
+`/api/data` - Provides all facility information data.
+`/api/[id]` - Use a facility's 3-letter identifier to access facility specific information.